edrun/edrun.github.io/_posts/2013-05-22-lfs-2-partion-pre.markdown

 ---
 layout: post
-title: 2.4.
-Mounting the New Partition
+title: 'Part2.4.
+Mounting the New Partition'
 tags:
     - lfs
 ---